AydenBurgoyne/FlightPub-group-project-/Readme.txt

 IDE-Inteliji

 Tips for Running:
-The easiest way to run this project is to open the project in Inteliji Ultimate then setup and run a mariaDB environment run the db scripts in the order of:
+The easiest way to run this project is to open the project in Inteliji Ultimate then setup and run a mariaDB environment run the db scripts in order e.g 1,2,3 You'll have to input your database details into the META-INT/Context.xml file e.g host address, username and password etc. You may have to make sure the project is using the version of java that's installed on your computer.
+If you have any issues I'm happy to host the site if you contact me so you can look at it, it's just not practical for me to host it 24/7 however.
--

 Description of the Project:
 The project is to design and implement a new flight agency website.
 The goal with this is to implement new and interesting features for different potential users of the website.